 sexually liberated - given new restrictions on extreme pornography ?
 And will the Religious Hatred Act allow us to speak out about religious absurdities without fear of being prosecuted for causing offence?

-it.
+up for it.
 Well, that's what it's supposed to do.
 However, in the last 15 years or so, powerful people have started using Britain's archaic and creaking libel system to stop anyone saying anything about them, true or not.
-I was the victim of this law.
+I was the victim of this

 For those not working in the slowly dying print industry, libel is the big bad nightmare of most of the publishing companies we have left.
 The dull money men fear and hate libel in the UK - it is incredibly expensive to defend a libel action, and

 Britain's reputation for libel tourism is driving American and foreign publishers to consider abandoning the sale of newspaper and magazines in Britain and may lead to them blocking access to websites, MPs have been warned.